shopware/docs/guides/installation/flex.md

 ### Add Shopware packagist

-Using Shopware Packagist, you can manage all your Shopware Store plugins directly in the composer.json.
+Using Shopware Packagist, you can manage all your Shopware Store plugins directly in the `composer.json`.
 Refer to ["Using composer for plugin installation in Shopware"](https://www.shopware.com/en/news/using-composer-for-plugin-installation-in-shopware/) blog post for detailed information.

-## How to migrate from Production Template to Symfony Flex?
+## How do I migrate from Production Template to Symfony Flex?

 ### 1. Backup